byacoubi/nodeorder/README.txt

 TECHNICAL NOTES:

-Upon installation, this module adds a new column (weight_in_tid) to the term_node table.
+Upon installation, this module adds a new column (weight) to the term_node table.
 Adding a column to a core table?
 Are you crazy?
 Yeah, I guess so ... but it lets us keep the module's code very small since most everything works through taxonomy.
 Also it helps to avoid an extra